9 FAM 402.17

-The alien must engage in a prearranged business activity at a professional level for a U.S. or foreign employer.
+The applicant must engage in a prearranged business activity at a professional level for a U.S. or foreign employer.

-(2) Part Time Employment: An alien entering the United States in TN status may be employed on a part-time basis.
+(2) Part Time Employment: An individual entering the United States in TN status may be employed on a part-time basis.

-(3) Self-Employment: An alien cannot qualify for a TN visa to establish a business or practice in the United States in which the professional will be, in substance, self-employed (including by rendering services to a corporation or entity of which the alien is the sole or controlling shareholder or owner).
-If the alien seeks self-employment, the alien should pursue that employment under another visa category, possibly to include the Treaty Trader (E-1) or Investor (E-2) visa classification.
+(3) Self-Employment: An applicant cannot qualify for a TN visa to establish a business or practice in the United States in which the professional will be, in substance, self-employed (including by rendering services to a corporation or entity of which the applicant is the sole or controlling shareholder or owner).
+If the applicant seeks self-employment, the applicant should pursue that employment under another visa category, possibly to include the Treaty Trader (E-1) or Investor (E-2) visa classification.

-(5) The TN visa is designed to allow for a citizen of a NAFTA-signatory country to enter the United States for the purpose of engaging in professional employment for a U.S. entity.
+(5) The TN visa is designed to allow for a citizen of a USMCA-signatory country to enter the United States to engage in professional employment for a U.S. entity.
 A U.S. entity is any business entity located and legally operating in the United States, regardless of the nationality of ownership.
-However, that entity must be a bona fide entity in that it must not serve to disguise the alien’s self-employment in the United States.
-A citizen of Mexico or Canada whose primary purpose of travel is to engage in professional employment for a U.S. entity is permitted to reside temporarily in the United States during the course of that employment provided you are satisfied that the alien’s proposed stay is temporary (see 9 FAM 402.17-7 below).
+However, that entity must be a bona fide entity in that it must not serve to disguise the applicant’s self-employment in the United States.
+A citizen of Mexico or Canada whose primary purpose of travel is to engage in professional employment for a U.S. entity is permitted to reside temporarily in the United States during that employment provided you are satisfied that the applicant’s proposed stay is temporary (see 9 FAM 402.17-7 below).
 If a TN visa applicant intends to reside temporarily in the United States, but will work primarily in Mexico or Canada, you must consider whether the applicant’s primary purpose of travel to the United States is to engage in professional employment for a U.S. entity, or instead whether that professional employment is merely incidental to the applicant’s primary purpose of residing in the United States.

 (7) Changing or Adding Employers or Status: